hojjatjokar/YDKJS-Review/this-and-object-prototypes/chapter3/Questions.md

 When you define a property to have either a getter or a setter or both, its definition becomes an "accessor descriptor" (as opposed to a "data descriptor").
 For accessor-descriptors, the value and writable characteristics of the descriptor are moot and ignored, and instead JS considers the set and get characteristics of the property (as well as configurable and enumerable).

-82. ### For accessor-descriptor, the value and writable characteristics will be what?
+82. ### What will be happen to the value and writable characteristics for accessor-descriptor?

 For accessor-descriptors, the value and writable characteristics of the descriptor are moot and ignored, and instead JS considers the set and get characteristics of the property (as well as configurable and enumerable).